takara-ai/go-attention/README.md

 - Batch processing for better throughput
 - No external dependencies

-For more detailed examples, see `api_examples.go` in the repository.
+For more detailed examples, see the `examples` directory in the repository.

 ## Why go-attention?